Table of Contents

 Grazers and Browsers

 In the savanna, herbivores are often divided into grazers and browsers.
 Grazers, like zebras and wildebeests, feed mainly on grass, while browsers, like giraffes and elephants, prefer the leaves, twigs, and fruits of trees and shrubs.
-These feeding habits help maintain plant life balance, preventing species from becoming too dominant.
+These feeding habits help maintain plant life balance, preventing species from becoming dominant.

 The Importance of Herbivores